pmean/classes/clinical-research-methodology/modules/5510-99-readings.md

 title: "MEDB 5510, Clinical Research Methodology, Readings, All modules"
 ---

+All of these readings are made available to you under the Fair Use provisions of copyright law, but please note the copyright restrictions before sharing this material with others.

 ## All modules, Recommended readings

 Note: Students in my Clinical Research Methodology class. {You can improve this page and earn one more point of extra credit.
 See the Canvas site for details.